FormulaRacingatUCDavis/VCU-Firmware-FE9-Prototype/README.md

 This shows the proper mapping of the breadboard circuit to the PICDuino.
 You must connect the jumper cables to the right pins in order for the code to work.

 *Note: if the controls are not reading values properly, try changing the pins they are connected to.
 Afterwards, you have to modify the pin configuration in MPLAB X IDE and change the code to use the right pins.*

-#### Software
-To print to the serial monitor over UART:
-1. Open MCC in MPLAB X IDE
-2. Go to Resource Management -> UART1
-3. Under the software settings, check the box that redirects STDIO to UART
-4. Apply changes

 ### How to use
 *These directions are with respect to the image.*